Evaluating the Practical Effectiveness of LLM-Driven Index Tuning on Microsoft SQL Server: Methodology

 \subsubsection{Evaluation Baseline}

 To evaluate the effectiveness of LLM-driven index tuning on real-world queries, we adopt Microsoft Database Tuning Advisor (DTA)~\cite{dta,AgrawalCKMNS04} as the baseline in this study.
 DTA is a commercial industrial-strength index tuner that represents the current state of the art (SOTA) in classic cost-based index tuning.
-Thus, it serves as a strong reference point for revealing the potential of LLM-driven index tuning in production.
+Thus, it serves as a strong reference point for comparing LLM-driven index tuning.

 DTA adopts a cost-based software architecture that contains three major components: (1) \emph{workload parsing and analysis}, which analyzes input workload queries to identify \emph{indexable columns}~\cite{ChaudhuriN97}, such as columns appearing in filter or join conditions; (2) \emph{candidate index generation}, which determines the key columns and included columns of potentially beneficial indexes as well as the orders of the columns; and (3) \emph{configuration enumeration}, which selects a subset (a.k.a. a configuration) from the candidate indexes that can minimize the estimated workload execution cost while adhere to the given index tuning constraints.
 To estimate the cost of a query (and thus the workload) with an index configuration, DTA uses the ``what-if'' API~\cite{ChaudhuriN98}, which is an extended functionality of the query optimizer that can perform this cost estimation \emph{without} materializing the indexes to the underlying storage system.